Microsoft/azure-docs.cs-cz/articles/lab-services/devtest-lab-create-environment-from-arm.md

 if ($repository -eq $null) { throw "Unable to find repository $RepositoryName in lab $LabName." }

 # Get information about the Resource Manager template based on which the environment will be created.
-$template = Get-AzureRmResource -ResourceGroupName $lab.ResourceGroupName `
+$template = Get-AzResource -ResourceGroupName $lab.ResourceGroupName `
     -ResourceType "Microsoft.DevTestLab/labs/artifactSources/armTemplates" `
     -ResourceName "$LabName/$($repository.Name)" `
     -ApiVersion 2016-05-15 `